skedwards88/fitness/README.md

 ## Development

 To add a new exercise, add an entry to `src/exercises.json`.
+To add a motivational phrase (shown on home screen), add an entry to `motivationalPhrases.js`.
+To add a celebratory phrase (spoken at the end of the workout), add an entry to `celebratoryPhrases.js`.

 To build, run `npm run build`.